Wednesday, June 30, 2010

 9. For not spoiling your children rotten and knowing when to tell us "heck no!"

 10. For having the goofiest sense of humor that I've ever known, and showing me how to laugh at myself and at life.
+11. For making every bowl of ice cream a work to be admired.

 Thanks for being the greatest dad in the world, I love you!